-I certify that the promotion of the Health Star Rating campaign complies with the Guidelines on Information and Advertising Campaigns by non-corporate Commonwealth entities (Guidelines).
+I certify that the Pharmaceutical Benefits Scheme campaign complies with the Guidelines on Information and Advertising Campaigns by non-corporate Commonwealth entities (Guidelines).

 This certification takes into consideration the Report of the Independent Communications Committee.
-It also takes into consideration advice and evidence provided by officers within Department of Health with responsibility for the design, development and implementation of the Health Star Rating campaign and advice provided by the Australian Government Solicitors on compliance with legal requirements.
+It also takes into consideration advice and evidence provided by officers within Department of Health with responsibility for the design, development and implementation of the Pharmaceutical Benefits Scheme campaign and advice provided by AGS on compliance with legal requirements.

 Department of Health

 25 March 2019

 Principle 1: Campaigns should be relevant to government responsibilities.

 The campaign directly relates to policies or programs underpinned by: